Can You Explain That? Lucid Explanations Help Human-AI Collaborative Image Retrieval: Results

+We also analyze how the difficulty level of the selected image set affects the game performance.
+We use the $L_2$ norm on the VGG16 FC7 feature \cite{simonyan2014very} to evaluate the distance between each images and the secret image and the averaged distance as the overall difficulty level of the set- lower distance meaning higher difficulty.
+We observe that for game rounds with explanations, the average difficulty level is similar between winning and losing game rounds.
+However, for game rounds without explanations, the difficulty level of winning games is much lower than that of the losing games.
+This may suggest that explanations help players to identify critical cues about how the VQA answers questions which may not be visually salient otherwise.

-We observe that the helpfulness of explanations is not necessarily how correct they are, but a more elusive function of how telling they are to VQA success/failure.
-Hence, we collect two separate ratings for the explanations.
-While playing the game, workers are asked to self rate their ``perceived helpfulness'' of the explanation for zeroing down on an image after each question asked (Figure \ref{fig:expl_help_ratings}).
-Note that the workers do not know the GT image or the outcome of the game while rating.
-We also separately collect the correctness of the explanation from 3 independent AMT workers by showing them the explanation for the asked question and the GT image (Figure \ref{fig:expl_corr_ratings}).
-We use these ratings to analyze how ``correctness'' and ``perceived helpfulness'' affect game performance.
+To understand the effect of explanation quality on performance, we collect two types of ratings for the explanations 1) While playing the game, workers are asked to self rate their ``perceived helpfulness'' of the explanation for zeroing down on an image after each question asked.
+2) We separately collect the correctness of the explanations and answers from 3 independent AMT workers by showing them the answer and explanation for the asked question and the secret image.
+Below, we use these ratings to analyze how ``perceived helpfulness'' and ``correctness'' of explanations and answers affect game performance.